 Another application King uses involves the aid of 3D sculpting software.
 King can create his sculpture digitally and directly produce it in a 3D printer without the need for clay sculpting.

-Referencing dozens of images of his client’s friend, King created the design in Z-Brush, and printed small models on his N2 Plus.
-By utilizing a 3D printer, replicas like these small models are exactly the same every time which gives the artist a chance to confirm the design of the model before printing and painting the final product.
+Referencing dozens of images of his client’s friend, King created the design in Z-Brush and printed small models on his N2 Plus.
+By utilizing a 3D printer, replicas like these small trophy models are the same every time which gives the artist a chance to confirm the design of the model before printing and painting the final product.